-Supermarkets (and more recently, hypermarkets) have been a part of Mexico’s commercial landscape for the last forty years, but independent vendors continue to ply their trade in Mexico.
+Supermarkets (and more recently, hypermarkets) have been a part of Mexico’s retail commercial landscape for at least the last fifty years, but independent vendors continue to ply their trade, and thrive, in Mexico.

 In places like the US and the UK, supermarkets have steadily lured custom away from local stores by offering customers enormous ranges of goods including comestibles, homewares, hardware, and pharmaceuticals conveniently gathered in one place.
 The result has been that many of the local ‘mom and pop’ stores have closed down and vanished from the trading landscape.

 In Mexico, this has not come to pass.

-It’s still possible and practicable to shop for your food locally in Mexico, often a short walk from your home, at stores and open-air markets which provide an abundance of fresh foods delivered to the stores early each morning, or produced daily on the premises.
+It’s still possible and practicable to shop for your food locally in Mexico, often a short walk from your home, at convenience stores and open-air markets which provide an abundance of fresh foods delivered to the stores early each morning, or produced daily on the premises.
 In recent years, there has also been a proliferation of local ‘organic markets,’ in certain towns and cities.

-At these intimate centers of trade, you can get to know the local store or stall owners, talk with the butcher about which cuts are best for a meal you want to prepare, choose seasonable fruit and vegetables from ripe selections, wrap warm corn tortillas into a cloth cover almost straight from the oven which produces them, and buy delicious and tasty bolillo bread rolls which are baked continuously throughout the day.
+At these familiar centers of trade, you can get to know the local store or stall owners, talk with the butcher about which cuts are best for a meal you want to prepare, choose seasonable fruit and vegetables from ripe selections, wrap warm corn tortillas into a cloth cover almost straight from the oven or griddle that produces them, and buy delicious and tasty bolillo bread rolls which are baked continuously throughout the day.

 The choice of local, specialized, food stores in Mexico’s cities, towns and villages is ample and inviting.
 Store names you’ll see regularly include:

 - Frutas y Legumbres — the local greengrocer selling fresh fruits, vegetables, herbs and spices;

 - Polleria — offering fresh chicken, they also sell eggs and condiments to compliment chicken dishes;